Towards Understanding Quality Challenges of the Federated Learning for Neural Networks: A First Look from the Lens of Robustness: Empirical study

 In untargeted model attacks (Figures \ref{adni_random} and \ref{adni_sign}), we see again that Federated Averaging is performing very poorly.
 In the Random Update, it achieves an average accuracy of 64\%.
 However, in the Sign Flip attack, it is even worse as models are guessing randomly and since the data is unbalanced final accuracy is 34\%.
 This shows that Sign Flip can cause more damage, and it makes sense because it is trying to guide the model in the opposite direction rather than a random direction.
 In contrast, Trimmed Mean and Median are robust, and in the Random Update attack with smaller proportions, they even get close to no attack accuracy of 75\%.
 However, since Sign Flip is more powerful than Random Update, both aggregators get lower accuracy in the Sign Flip case and even completely fail when half of the clients are malicious.

-Although Krum did not always converge to best solutions, it is still more robust than Federated Averaging and is closely behind Median and Trimmed Mean.
+Although Krum did not always converge to the best solutions, it is still more robust than Federated Averaging and is closely behind Median and Trimmed Mean.
 In some cases, like 0.5 proportion, it even works better than those two.

-As a result, Trimmed Mean and Median for these attacks are the best choices and are reasonably robust.
+As a result, Trimmed Mean and Median for these attacks are the best and reasonably robust choices.
 Furthermore, Median and Trimmed Mean aggregators show more robustness in higher proportions than RQ2, which can be because we are using transfer learning and many layers of the model are not trainable.
-Hence, model attacks are less effective than before.
+Hence, model attacks are less effective than they were in RQ2.

-As Figure \ref{adni_backdoor} shows, Krum still is the most robust approach in the Backdoor attack with only 50\% backdoor task accuracy in small proportions.
-Even in the highest proportion, it still has 60\% backdoor accuracy, which is much better than the others.
-However, Krum struggles with the main task, so Krum has a trade-off between main and backdoor task accuracy.
+Figure \ref{adni_backdoor} shows the results for the Backdoor attack.
+The first observation is that Krum still is the most robust approach in the Backdoor attack with only 50\% backdoor task accuracy in small proportions.
+Even in the highest proportion, it still has 60\% backdoor accuracy, which is much better than the other aggregators.
+However, Krum struggles with the main task (as discussed before), so Krum has a trade-off between main and backdoor task accuracy.

-Note that backdoor task accuracy is much higher than generic datasets.
+Note that Krum's backdoor task accuracy in this dataset is much higher than in generic datasets used in RQ2 (more than 50\% in this question compared to less than 10\% in RQ2).
 This is because there are only two classes in this dataset, and the main task accuracy of the dataset does not exceed 75\% (for Krum, it is even lower).
-This means that some samples are already misclassified to the attackers' target label, making the backdoor task more successful.
+This means some samples are already misclassified to the attackers' target label, making the backdoor task more successful.

 Moreover, the Median shows slight robustness in the smallest attack proportion against the backdoor objective, but it is inadequate.
 Trimmed Mean performs worse than Median, which is not good enough either.
 Federated Averaging is the worst of all, and its backdoor task is always successful in all cases.
 These patterns are much like what we observed in RQ2.